Austin Slater Player Props: Giants vs. Mariners

 Austin Slater At The Plate

-- Slater has two doubles, two home runs and seven walks while hitting .347.
+- Slater has two doubles, two home runs and seven walks while batting .347.

-- He has hit a long ball in two of 28 games played this season, and in 2.5% of his plate appearances.
+- In 28 games played this season, he has homered in two of them.

 - Slater has driven in a run in seven games this year (25.0%), including two games with multiple runs batted in.

-- He has scored in nine games this year (32.1%), but has had no multi-run games.
+- He has scored in nine of 28 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.